qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 User Profiles` menu.
 You can also run QGIS with a specific user profile from the :ref:`command line <label_commandline>`.

-Unless changed, the profile of the last closed QGIS dialog will be used in the following QGIS sessions.
+Unless changed, the profile of the last closed QGIS session will be used in the following QGIS sessions.

 .. tip:: **Run QGIS under a new user profile to check for bug persistence**

  When you encounter weird behavior with some functions in QGIS, create a new user profile and run the commands again.
-Sometimes, bugs are related to some leftovers in the current user profile and creating a new one may fix thm as it restarts QGIS from scratch.
+Sometimes, bugs are related to some leftovers in the current user profile and creating a new one may fix them as it restarts QGIS with the new (clean) profile.

 .. index:: Project properties